Operation Berlin (Atlantic): Assessments

 Operation Berlin was the most successful of the Kriegsmarine's surface raiding missions throughout the war.
 Lütjens' force sank or captured 22 ships totalling 115622 grt.
 The Allied convoy routes across the North Atlantic were badly disrupted, which hindered the flow of supplies to the United Kingdom.
 By diverting the Home Fleet, the operation also allowed Admiral Hipper and Admiral Scheer to safely return to Germany.

 The German Naval Staff and Raeder believed that the success of Operation Berlin and the other raids conducted by surface vessels during 1940 and early 1941 demonstrated that further such attacks remained viable.
 Raeder travelled to Brest on 23 March, and asked Lütjens to lead the next raid from the Bismarck.
 Several changes were made to surface raiding tactics based on lessons learned from Operation Berlin.
 The prohibition against engaging forces of equal strength was softened to allow battleships to engage escorting warships while their accompanying cruisers attacked the convoy.
 As the intelligence on convoy routes and timings had proven unreliable and Lütjens experienced difficulty searching for convoys, it was decided to station submarines at strategic locations to scout for Allied ships.
 Tactics that had proven successful, such as keeping the ships of the battle group together and using supply vessels to search for convoys, were retained.

 The British were disappointed by their performance during early 1941.
 While assigning battleships to protect convoys had prevented disastrous losses, the German surface raiders had greatly disrupted the convoy system and not suffered any losses.
 A key lesson was the need to strengthen patrols of the seas to the north and south of Iceland to detect German raiders as they attempted to enter the Atlantic.
 This led to additional cruisers being assigned to the area.
+The British also adjusted their tactics for countering German warships in the Atlantic.
+This included improving the flow of information to the Admiralty's war room, which coordinated anti-raider operations, and better recognising the critical importance of aircraft carriers for locating and attacking surface raiders.